 NB!
 Read the Terms until point 10.4 after what You can confirm.
 To read move to the text and use scroll bar.

-By registering as a user of the websites www.metsaoksjon.ee or www.maaportaal.ee, by publishing sales offers, and/or by submitting data about a sales offer, and/or by placing a bid, I confirm that I have read and consent to these Rules of the portal (hereinafter Rules), and that I shall comply with these Rules.
+By registering as a user of the websites www.metsaoksjon.ee or www.maaportaal.ee, by publishing purchase and/or sales offers, and/or by submitting data about a purchase and/or sales offer, and/or by placing a bid, I confirm that I have read and consent to these Rules of the portal (hereinafter Rules), and that I shall comply with these Rules.

 1.1.
-Portal – the platforms www.metsaoksjon.ee and www.maaportaal.ee together, where Objects are sold in online auctions, Clients may publish sales ads, Buyers may make binding /non-binding bids, and Clients are offered other auxiliary services provided by the Portal.
+Portal – the platforms www.metsaoksjon.ee and www.maaportaal.ee together, where Objects are sold in online auctions, Clients may publish sales ads and purchase offers, Buyers may make binding /non-binding bids, and Clients are offered other auxiliary services provided by the Portal.

 1.2.
 Portal Administrator – Maaportaal OÜ, registry code 14619329.

 1.3.
 Auctioneer – a person who has the right to add Objects to the Portal for the purpose of holding Auctioneer's Auctions.

 1.4.
 Auction – an online auction held in respect of an Object, whether in the form of an Auctioneer’s Auction, or a DIRECTLY FROM OWNER Auction, where Buyers can make binding bids on the Object.
 An Auction may be one of the following:

 1.4.1.
 Pending Auction – All auctions are given the status of a Pending Auction for a minimum of 24 hours, during which period Buyers can examine the Object and the details and documentation thereof, but cannot place any bids;